linulysses/hdanova/README.md

 # hdanova
 high-dimensional anova

-to install, type install_github("linulysses/hdanova") in R
+to install, use command devtools::install_github("linulysses/hdanova") in R